sphinx-notes/any/docs/index.rst

 .. literalinclude:: /_schemas/cat.py

-And add it to the :confval:`obj_type_defines` confval:
+And add it to the :confval:`any_object_types` confval:

 .. code:: python

-   obj_type_defines = {
+   any_object_types = {
       'cat': cat,
    }

-Then you can document a cat using the :rst:dir:`obj:cat` directive:
+Then you can document a cat using the :rst:dir:`any:cat` directive:

 .. example::
    :style: grid

-   .. obj:cat:: mimi
+   .. any:cat:: mimi
       :color: black

-And reference a the cat with :rst:role:`obj:cat`:
+And reference a the cat with :rst:role:`any:cat`:

 .. example::
    :style: grid

-   Hi :obj:cat:`mimi`!
+   Hi :any:cat:`mimi`!
 I am here!

 Please refer to :doc:`usage` for more details.